 Distance: 1.5 hours | Best for: Skiers/snowboarders (winter), hikers/bikers (summer), spa lovers

-Blue Mountain is Ontario’s premier ski destination in winter and transforms into a mountain biking and hiking paradise in summer.
-With 38 ski runs, a 720-foot vertical drop, and reliable snow conditions, it’s the closest major ski resort to Toronto.
+Blue Mountain is Ontario’s busiest ski hill in winter and turns into a mountain-biking and hiking base in summer.
+With 38 runs, a 720-foot vertical drop, and dependable snow, it’s the closest major resort to Toronto — the Blue Mountain guide covers the year-round side of it.

 Winter Activities: Skiing and snowboarding for all skill levels, with excellent lessons available.
 The terrain park is world-class, attracting freestyle enthusiasts.